ariel-serruya/FirstHelpFinancial/README.md

 Concurrently: This allows me to run the vite server and json server at the same time.

-Chakra-UI: Get component library with decent built-in styles.
+Chakra-UI: Great component library with decent built-in styles.

 React-Query: This is a great JS library that caches API responses.
 Because the state is cached per unique keys, it serves as a great alternative to redux for API responses.